Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits

 Line (\ref{lemma1_5}) follows from the fact that the dimension of the space spanned by the corresponding arm vectors of the active arm set $\mathcal A _{r-1}$ is not larger than the cardinality of $\mathcal A _{r-1}$. \end{proof}

 Armed with Lemma~\ref{lemma1}, then we bound the error probability of single phase $r$ in Lemma~\ref{lemma2}. \begin{lemma} Assume that the best arm is not eliminated prior to phase $r$, i.e., $1\in\mathcal{A}_{r-1}$.
-Then the probability that the best arm is eliminated in phase $r$ is at most
+Then the probability that the best arm is eliminated in phase $r$ is bounded as

 where $i_r = {\left\lceil\frac {d} {2^{r+1}}\right\rceil+1}$. \end{lemma}